-Where the duration of the offence is considered as a factor in determining the sentence, sometimes only the period during which the victim was exploited is considered and the period of recruitment and transport is disregarded.127 However, human trafficking starts with the recruitment of victims.
+Where the duration of the offence is considered as a factor in determining the sentence, sometimes only the period during which the victim was exploited is considered and the period of recruitment and transport is disregarded.
+However, human trafficking starts with the recruitment of victims.
 It is therefore also important to carefully consider the period of the commission of the offence.
 Sometimes, for the purposes of sentencing, a distinction is made between the moment a victim was recruited and the moment the first sexual acts were performed.
 In one case, for example, the victim was a minor at the time it was established she had been recruited, but had

-- See, for example, a recent ruling of Den Bosch District Court, in which the court found that the number of women recruited was not decisive for the sentence to be imposed.
+- 124 Amsterdam District Court 14 October 2011, LJN: BT7651. - Supreme Court 14 February 2006, LJN: AU8055.
+Following the Amsterdam District Court ruling of 14 October 2011 (LNJ: BT7651), the PPS lodged an appeal in cassation in the interest of the law.
+[The Supreme Court subsequently ruled that psychological consequences that cannot automatically be regarded as an impairment of the intellectual faculties within the meaning of Art.
+82 (2) DCC, cannot be regarded as "serious physical injury", Supreme Court 19 February 2013, LJN: BX9407]. - See, for example, a recent ruling of Den Bosch District Court, in which the court found that the number of women recruited was not decisive for the sentence to be imposed.
 "Rather, what is decisive is the length of the period declared proven".
 Den Bosch District Court 24 May 2012, LJN: BW6451. - See, for example, Rotterdam District Court, sitting in Arnhem, 16 February 2010, 10-603063-08 (not published), in which the period of human trafficking declared proven was four months.
 Only the period during which the victim had actually worked in prostitution was considered for the purposes of determining the sentence, which was two months.